Borjampm/tool-hub/docs/README-SUPABASE.md

 # Supabase Integration Setup

-This guide explains how to set up and run the time tracking app with Supabase.
+This guide explains how to set up and run the hobby tracking app with Supabase.

 ## Prerequisites